MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-**SKAL SKRIVES OM**
-We did not manage to implement monitoring.
-We would like to have monitoring implemented such that over time we could measure translation accuracy (based e.g on user rating) that would inform us about the performance and hence usefullness of our model.
-Provided we modelled the german and english language perfectly, our model would be quite prone to data-drifting.
-The only real issue would be words having new meanings or new words being adapted to the languages.
-However, this *perfect* modelling is rarely the case in real life as the dataset for a given translation task, will ultimately only be a subset of the distribution modelling the language.
-This means that our model will be context dependent.
-A weakness derived from this could e.g. be if the training dataset was exceedingly formal and we received an input which was very informal.
-As such, monitoring a user-based translation accuracy score could inform when our model becomes outdated.
+We did not manage to implement monitoring in this project.
+We would like to have implented cloud monitoring of our deployed model, so that we could measure the model performance and make sure it runs as expected over time.
+This tracking could include metrics like accuracy and precission, or f1 score to possibly detect model performance decrease.
+Moreover, because we have a translation model, and if it starts producing incorrect outputs more frequently, it could indicate data drifting which these models are higly susceptible to.

 ### Question 24